ReeceGoding/Frustration-One-Year-With-R/README.md

 -   To repeat my earlier praise for this library, it’s fun.
 That’s a huge win.
 -   It has amazingly sane defaults.
-Whenever I make the same graph in both this and base R’s `plot()`, ggplot’s is much better.
-You can tell R to do stuff like include a useful legend or grid, but ggplot does it by default.
+Whenever I make the same graph in both this and base R’s `plot()`, `ggplot2`’s is much better.
+You can tell R to do stuff like include a useful legend or grid, but `ggplot2` does it by default.
 -   I like how graphs are made by what amounts to composing functions.
     It makes it very easy to focus on one specific element of your plots at a time.
 I’d even go as far as say that it’s fun to see what happens when you replace a component with another valid but strange one.
 You can discover entirely new categories of graphs by accident.
--   I miss the genericness of Base R’s `plot()`.
+-   I miss the genericness of base R’s `plot()`.
 When I can’t be bothered to think about what sort of plot I need, `plot()` can save me the trouble by making a correct guess.
-There is no such facility in ggplot.
+There is no such facility in `ggplot2`.

 ## Lubridate